 Bank Rate

-A bank rate, also known as the discount rate in the United States, is the interest rate at which a country’s central bank lends money to domestic banks, typically through short-term loans.
+A bank rate, or the discount rate in the United States, is the interest rate at which a country’s central bank lends money to domestic banks, typically through short-term loans.
 The central bank manages this rate as a means to influence economic activity.
 Lowering the bank rate can stimulate economic expansion by reducing the cost of borrowing for individuals and businesses.
 On the other hand, raising the bank rate helps control the economy during periods of higher-than-desired inflation.

 - In the United States, the Board of Governors of the Federal Reserve System determines the discount rate.